sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 - The DASH container translates SDN configuration modeled in gNMI into **SONiC DB** objects.
-The gNMI schema is closely related to the DASH DB schema so in effect, the gNMI server is a a thin RPC shim layer to the DB.
+The gNMI schema is closely related to the DASH DB schema so in effect, the gNMI server is a thin RPC shim layer to the DB.
 - The **SONiC orchagent** inside the Switch State Service (SWSS) Container will be enhanced to transform and translate these objects into **SAI_DB objects**, including the new **DASH-specific SAI objects**.